astronomer/docs/astro/cli/authenticate-to-clouds.md

 #### Configure your Astro project

 The Astro CLI runs Airflow in a Docker-based environment.
-To give Airflow access to your credential files, you'll mount them as a volume in Docker.
+To give Airflow access to your credential file, you'll mount it as a volume in Docker.

 1. Run the following commands to create an Astro project: